 Dear Aspiring Neuroscientist,

-It is important, as you begin your career in this field, that you are made aware of these faults and that you realize you are being molded to fit the particular needs of the system surrounding science.
+As you begin your career, I believe it is important that you be made aware of these faults and realize that you are being molded to fit the particular needs of the system surrounding science.
 Since it doesn’t seem like much of that is covered in your textbooks, I thought I’d write them down here just to make sure.

 Fortunately I don’t have to worry about any of that.
 I am just one of the millions of patients waiting for your field to hurry up and give us some tangible results.
 Maybe I should just shut up and be grateful that medical science is advancing faster than at any other point in human history, but it’s frustrating to know that progress is being slowed by how science itself is done.